richardhyy/EusUniBan/README.md

 ## Extra Requirement

-* An open TCP port that is available to public
+* An open TCP port that is accessible by public

 ## Subscription